pikatchu/closedsource/book/0510-implants.md

 ---

 Leo walked back to his room, his mind still buzzing from the C lessons with the Bellardians.
-As he strolled through the dimly lit corridors, a strange sound echoed in his head.
+As he strolled through the corridors, a strange sound echoed in his head.

 “I am the mooonster of the caaaveee oooohoooo,” a voice wavered theatrically, like a child trying to sound spooky for Halloween.